tcd93/MSSQL-execution-plan/README.md

 ## A little about B+Tree Index
 Index is a set of ordered values stored in 8kb pages, the pages form a B+tree structure, and the value contains pointer to the pages in the next level of the tree

-The pages at the leaf nodes can be data pages (clustered index) or index pages (nonclustered index)
+The pages at the leaf nodes can be data pages (clustered index) or index pages (non-clustered index)

 Clustered index (CI) is the table itself, 1 table can only have 1 CI; NonCI’s leaf may refer to the CI’s key, so _any changes to the CI’s key will force changes to every NonCI’s structures_